-- Baking soda — I’m relying on the baking soda combined with the vinegar to give this banana bread its high rise in the middle.
+- Baking soda — Baking soda combined with the vinegar gives this banana bread its high rise in the middle.

 - Salt — We’ll use just a little bit of salt to enhance the flavor of the sweetness

-- Walnuts — I toasted whole walnuts in the oven for 5 – 7 minutes (don’t bake them too long or they’ll burn).
+- Walnuts — I toasted whole walnuts in the oven for around 5 minutes (don’t bake them too long or they’ll burn).
 Then I let them cool and chopped them.
 I find toasted walnuts yield the most flavor.
-If you don’t want a nut bread, simply leave them out or substitute some dark chocolate chips.
+If you don’t want a nut bread, simply leave them out or substitute dark dairy-free chocolate chips.

 How to Make Whole Wheat Banana Bread

 Now that we’ve discussed what’s in (and not in) this recipe, let’s talk about my favorite part, how to make it.